hectorsvill/DTG/README.md

 # Directory-Tree-Generator

-This Go program generates a directory tree in either text or JSON format.
+This Go program generates a directory tree in text or JSON format.

 ## Command-Line Options